Create your well-designed life.

-I'm based in the San Francisco Bay Area, California, with my office located in the East Bay in Berkeley.
-I serve clients in California, but also have clients who live across the United States and Internationally.
+I'm based in the California Bay Area, but serve clients across the United States and beyond.

 HARVARD LAW